 During this time, the world has also learned the names of George Floyd, Ahmaud Arbery, and Breonna Taylor — the latest of many victims, not of any novel virus, but of the longstanding affliction of racial violence in this country.

-We are reaching out today in solidarity, with President Schlissel and colleagues across campus, to acknowledge the collective and individual wounds inflicted by injustice and oppression.
+We are reaching out today in solidarity, with colleagues across campus, to acknowledge the collective and individual wounds inflicted by injustice and oppression.
 In this moment, many of us find ourselves in isolation — trying to make sense of an unpredictable world — without access to the social structures and connections we have come to rely on for support.
 Please care for your friends and colleagues.
 Reach out to others to see how they are doing and for support that you need.
 Don’t hesitate to contact any of us directly to let us know what we can do to help.

 Our Commitment to You